lhhiep2204/Locify/docs/Locify_Feature_Specification.md

 **Purpose**: Add a new saved location.
 **Features**:
 - **Location Search** (Online): Functionality to search for a location, available whether logged in or not.
 Uses Google Maps SDK on both iOS and Android.
 Not available offline.
-- **Location Details** (Online/Offline): Input fields for the location name, category, notes, and option to add images.
-Offline images are stored in temporary storage with local URLs (e.g., `file://image1.jpg`).
+- **Location Details** (Online/Offline): Input fields for the location name, category, notes, and option to add images (image selection only available when logged in).
+When not logged in, the image selection option is disabled, and a message is displayed: "Please log in to add images."
+Offline images, when logged in, are stored in temporary storage with local URLs (e.g., `file://image1.jpg`).
 - **Category Selection** (Online/Offline): Ability to select a category for a location (with the option to create a new one).
 - **Map Preview** (Online): Displays a non-interactive map view with a marker indicating the selected location, available whether logged in or not, using Google Maps SDK on both iOS and Android.
 In offline mode, displays a placeholder: "Map preview unavailable offline."